deeksha-ms/deeksha-ms.github.io/_pages/about.md

 I am a PhD student in the Department of Electrical and Computer Engineering at Johns Hopkins University and a visting researcher at Boston University.
 I am advised by <a href="https://www.bu.edu/eng/profile/archana-venkataraman-ph-d/" target="_blank">Prof.Archana Venkataraman</a>.
 My research interests lie in the intersection of Probabilistic Machine learning, Deep Learning, Signal Processing, and Medical Imaging.
 It involves high-dimesnional signal analysis with applications to diagnosis and therapeutics for neurological disorders.
 In particular, I aim to develop interpretable AI models of clinical utility while dealing with the challenges of small dataset and noisy EEG data from Epilepsy and Autism population.

+My <a href="https://deeksha-ms.github.io/files/resume_deeksha_dec25.pdf" target="_blank">Resume<\a> can be found here.
+Full list of my publications is available in my <a href="https://scholar.google.com/citations?user=kBmeezUAAAAJ&hl=en" target="_blank">Google Scholar</a>.

 I am a strong proponent of all-rounded growth, holistic life, and mental health management.
 Outside of research, I like to volunteer in community while maintaining and growing healthy connections.
-I enjoy hiking, dancing, cooking, painting, and sketching.
-I am an extroverted person and always cherish stimulating conversations.
-Feel free to reach out!
+I enjoy hiking, dancing, cooking, painting, traveling.
+I cherish stimulating conversations and would love to cherish stimulating conversations and would love to hear from you!

 News
 ====